mikalai-hryb/notes/terraform.md

 ### What are data sources?

 Terraform data sources let you dynamically fetch data from APIs or other Terraform state backends.

+The data sources are a special type of resource used only for looking up information.

 ### What pattern is used to reference data source attributes?